nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 1b.
-The provided entry does not exist.
+The input command was invalid (i.e. spelling error, etc.).
     * 1b1.
-System shows an error message.
+System tells the user the command is unrecognised.

       Use case ends.